martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

  +---------------------------------------------------------------+

 ~~~~~~~~~~~~~~~
-{: #fig-cert-sig title="Signature structure"}
+{: #fig-proof-frame title="CERTIFICATE_PROOF frame payload"}

-The DigitalSignature structure contains an `Algorithm` element (see
+The `CERTIFICATE_PROOF` frame (0xFRAME-TBD4) contains an `Algorithm` field (a
+`SignatureAndHashAlgorithm`, from [I-D.ietf-tls-tls13] section 6.3.2.1),
-{{cr-algorithm}}) describing the hash/signature algorithm pair being used.
+describing the hash/signature algorithm pair being used.
+The signature
-The signature is performed as described in [I-D.ietf-tls-tls13], with the
+is performed as described in [I-D.ietf-tls-tls13], with the following
-following values being used:
+values being used:

   - The context string for the signature is "HTTP/2 CERTIFICATE"
   - The "specified content" is an [RFC5705] exported value, with the following parameters: